Female Genital Mutilation

 Provides support for women experiencing any health problems as a result of FGM.
 The clinic offers ‘opening’ surgery under local anaesthetic (awake) or can arrange for the surgery at a local hospital under general anaesthetic (asleep).

-This service is confidential and the reception staff at Lawrence Hill Health Centre cannot take bookings.
-Call Dr Katrina Darke or email the clinic for advice or to make an appointment.
+This service is confidential and the reception staff at Lawrence Hill Health Centre cannot take bookings, email the clinic for advice or to make an appointment.

 The women in my family have been cut in the past.
 I am very worried this will happen to me.
 I spoke to my teacher about my concerns and she explained that there are people who can help and protect me.
 A social worker came and spoke to me and then to my family.
 By talking about this, my parents are educated about the law and they can understand my fears and protect me.